Quicklist: Outdoor Grills

 Propane and Natural Gas Barbecue Grills

 If you’re not a charcoal type of person and you don’t want to burn yourself while manipulating the temperature of a charcoal grill, then propane and natural gas grills are a great alternative.

 Even if you don’t mind handling charcoal, sometimes you might want to spend more time entertaining your guests than attending the grill.
 Also, it gets pretty annoying having to heat up the coal for more than half an hour for just a small steak.
 Situations like these call for propane and natural gas grills.

 Propane grills utilize propane gas that contains more energy than its natural counterpart.
 They promise a much more efficient barbecue and grilling process by providing a serious amount of power and heating up quickly.

 Not only do they offer multiple cooking methods such as indirect heating and multi-zone cooking, but they are also are easy to use.
 All you need to do is turn the dial, and the grill will start heating up.

 While it can be more expensive than natural gas, propane gas is available pretty much everywhere, so you don’t have to worry about any shortage.
 Propane grills are easier to clean than many other types, especially the charcoal models.

 Except for a few trade-offs, natural gas grills are the same as propane grills.
 They obviously utilize natural gas and have several advantages over propane grills in terms of convenience and efficiency.

 When tanks turn cold in winter, the BTUs can be wasted.
-A BTU (British Thermal Unit) is the unit of measure that determines the amount of work required to heat 1 lb. of water by 1 degree Fahrenheit.
+A BTU (British Thermal Unit) is the unit of measure that determines the amount of work required to heat one pound of water by one degree Fahrenheit.
 The fall in BTUs converts the propane from liquid to gaseous state, which isn’t a problem with natural gas grills.